- College of William and Mary Law School, J.D., 2014, cum laude

-Nick is an active member of the Association for Corporate Growth, ICSC, the Cleveland Metropolitan Bar Association, and the Ohio State Bar Association.
+Nick is an active member of the Association for Corporate Growth and ICSC.

 Nick received his J.D. cum laude from the College of William and Mary Law School, where he was a member of the William and Mary Law Review.
 He received his B.A. with distinction from the University of Michigan.